 Love R?
 Check out jamovi's “syntax mode”, where the underlying R syntax for each analysis is made available.
 Just copy and paste this into R for a seamless transition.
 Alternatively, run R code directly inside jamovi with the Rj Editor.

 jamovi's ease of use makes it ideal for introducing people to statistics, and it's advanced features ensure students will be well equipped for the rigours of real research when they graduate.
-Over a hundred universities use jamovi to teach statistics – don't let your institution get left behind!
+Over 300 universities use jamovi to teach statistics – don't let your institution get left behind!
 Also check out the great video and textbook resources available.

 jamovi is a community project, and invites contributions from people all over the world.
 Central to the jamovi ethos is that scientific software should be “decentralised”.
 Any one should be able to publish graphical accessible analyses, not just those with big grants and huge budgets.

 Reproducibility shouldn’t be complicated, that’s why jamovi saves your data, your analyses, their options, and the results all in the one file.
 This file can be backed up, shared with colleagues, and at any time loaded back into jamovi – it’s like you never left.